Bemidji Curling Club

 The Bemidji Curling Club is a curling club located in the city of Bemidji, Minnesota.
 It is notable for its long line of champions in many competitions, including men's and women's rinks which represented the United States in the 2005 World Curling Championship and the 2006 Winter Olympics in Turin, Italy.

 Pete Fenson skipped the men's rink, which won the Olympic bronze medal, the first-ever medal in curling for the U.S. Cassandra Johnson skipped the women's rink, which lost to Sweden in the final match of the 2005 World Women's Curling Championship.
 Another of the club's members, Scott Baird, played as an alternate on the Olympic men's rink.

-The club features a general viewing area on the first floor and another viewing area upstairs with a bar.
-There is also a kitchen area that is used for when bonspiels and tournaments provide food for the participants.
-Locker rooms are also provided for men and women.
-The lockers can be rented by member of the club.
-There is a store within the club that sells curling equipment.
-There are six sheets, but often when national championships are being hosted one of the end sheets is used as a viewing area with bleachers.
-The building also holds a skating rink on the opposite side, separate from the curling club.
+In the 2006 Winter Olympics, six athletes from Bemidji Curling Club competed in the games.